Skip to content

 VariableDefaultDescription

 • openai — Uses OpenAI's embedding API.
-Better quality for production.
+Requires OPENAI_API_KEY.

 Use agentlens_recall when the agent needs to search its memory for relevant past experience.